Rini020601/Adjacency-matrix-to-adjacency-list/README.md

 and the adjacency list

 adj_list = [[1, 3], [2], [0], [4], [3], []]
-implementing the convertion from the adjacency matrix to an adjacency list
+implementing the conversion from the adjacency matrix to an adjacency list